deepset-ai/haystack/proposals/text/0000-evaluation-haystack-2.md

 Expected output specification suffers from the same issue of inputs specification.
 So making assumption to try and match expected output with the actual `Pipeline` output is still error prone but probably can be handled for really simple `Pipeline`s with only a single output `component`.

 Evaluation should be an advanced topic for users that know what they're actually doing.
-This might seem contradictory to what has been said above regarding approachability of the feature
+This might seem contradictory to what has been said above regarding approachability of the feature but I believe this to be an easy to use but and hard to master feature.

 # Adoption strategy